amalgama-digital/docs.wavesplatform/docs/en/ride/v6/functions/built-in-functions/string-functions.md

 ## dropRight(String, Int): String<a id="drop-right"></a>

-Drops the last `n` characters of a string.
+Returns a given string without the last `N` characters of a string.

 ``` ride
 dropRight(xs: String, number: Int): String